In The News

-Prior to joining CBS Sports, Simms served as a game analyst on NBC’s top broadcast team along with Dick Enberg and Paul Maguire from 1995-1998.
-While at NBC, Simms was behind the microphone for Super Bowl XXX (1996) and Super Bowl XXXIII (1999).
-Away from the gridiron, he has also announced weightlifting events for NBC Sports’ coverage of the 1996 Olympic Summer Games and served as sideline reporter on “The NBA in NBC”.
+Prior to joining CBS Sports, Simms served as a game analyst on NBC’s top NFL broadcast team along with Dick Enberg and Paul Maguire from 1995-1998 (which included two Super Bowls).
+Away from the gridiron, he has also announced weightlifting events for NBC Sports coverage of the 1996 Olympic Summer Games and served as sideline reporter on “The NBA in NBC”.
 Simms also worked on the “NFL Quarterback Challenge” and “Run To Daylight” while at NBC.

-In addition to his work in the broadcast booth, the Franklin Lakes, NJ resident authored the New York Times bestselling Sunday Morning Quarterback: Going Deep on the Strategies, Myths and Mayhem of Football.
-As a result of his football IQ, Simms has become a Quarterback Skills Expert to which he provides evaluations to top NFL personnel directors.
+In addition to his work in the broadcast booth, the Franklin Lakes, NJ resident authored the New York Times bestselling “Sunday Morning Quarterback: Going Deep on the Strategies, Myths and Mayhem of Football”.
+Utilizing his rich football IQ, Simms has become a quarterback skills expert to which he teaches and provides evaluations of high school, college and professional quarterbacks to top NFL personnel directors.

-Launched in April 2011, the TXN specializes in the development of digital and original programming, repurposed content and high-end special events.
+Simms is a co-owner and contributor to The Experts Network (TXN), an interactive digital sports network consisting of sports analysis along with Cris Collinsworth, Boomer Esiason, Howie Long, Nick Faldo and Cal Ripken, Jr. Launched in April 2011, the TXN specializes in the development of digital and original programming, repurposed content and high-end special events.
 The interactive platform formulates strategic distribution partnerships with online sports networks and serves as the online “destination” sports property.